Zir0-93/zir0-93.github.io/_posts/2016-12-15-closure-compiler-as-a-parser.md

 date:   2016-12-15 15:04:23
 image: /images/closurecompiler.png
 tags: [javascript, closure, compiler, google]
+description: The Google Closure Compiler is a tool for making JavaScript download and run faster.
+Instead of compiling from a source language to machine code, it compiles from JavaScript to better JavaScript.
+It parses your JavaScript, analyzes it, removes dead code and rewrites and minimizes what's left.
+It also checks syntax, variable references, and types, and warns about common JavaScript pitfalls.
 excerpt_separator: <!--more-->
 ---
 The Closure Compiler is a tool for making JavaScript download and run faster.
 Instead of compiling from a source language to